arvigeus/AZ-204/Topics/CosmoDB.md

 ## [API Models](https://learn.microsoft.com/en-us/azure/cosmos-db/choose-api)

-All API models return JSON formatted objects.
+All API models return JSON formatted objects, regardless of the API used.

 - **API for NoSQL** - A JSON-based, document-centric API that provides SQL querying capabilities.
 Ideal for web, mobile, and gaming applications, and anything that requires handling complex _hierarchical_ data with a _schemaless_ design.